Anti-Bribery for Sales · Module 1 of 2

 Follow the policy.
 Notify the board.

-The policy says board notification above £500 during an active renewal. £6,800 across two events with the same procurement lead is not a borderline call.
-Tell Iona you'll write the note jointly so the board hears it from BD and Finance together, not from Compliance over their heads.
+Policy says board notification above £500 during active renewal. £6,800 across two events with the same procurement lead isn't borderline.
+Tell Iona you'll write the note jointly so it lands from BD and Finance, not Compliance over their heads.

 Propose a documented compromise.

-No board notification this time, but: full written disclosure from you to Haldane's compliance team, both events flagged in Naomi's quarterly compliance memo, and you sign a personal acknowledgement that any future hospitality from Haldane goes through pre-clear before you accept anything.
+No board notification, but: written disclosure to Haldane's compliance team, both events flagged in Naomi's quarterly memo, and a signed personal undertaking that future Haldane hospitality goes through pre-clear.
 Iona signs the same.

 Defer to Iona.
 She's the CFO.

-Iona has more context on the board dynamics and the wider commercial picture.
-The renewal is signed.
-The events are in the register.
-Going around her on a £6,800 disclosure two days after she's asked you not to would damage the working relationship you need for the next bid.
+She has more context on board dynamics and the wider picture.
+Renewal's signed, register's clean, Naomi knows.
+Going around her on a £6,800 disclosure two days after she asked you not to damages the relationship you need for the next bid.

 For the record, I think this is heavier than the situation needs.
-But Sam wanted it on the table, and he's right that the policy says board notification.
+But Sam's right that the policy says board notification.

-Combined hospitality with Haldane this cycle came to £6,800 across two events.
-The renewal is signed and clean.
-I'm flagging the pattern, not the renewal.
-The reason I want it on the board's record is so that next time someone is in my chair on this account, they know the line.
+£6,800 across two events with Haldane this cycle.
+The renewal is clean.
+I'm flagging the pattern, not the renewal, so the next person in my chair knows the line.

 Iona doesn't agree.
-But she doesn't overrule.
-The non-executive directors take the disclosure cleanly.
-One of them, a former DPP prosecutor, says quietly afterwards that she has not seen a salesperson volunteer this kind of pattern unprompted before, and that it's exactly what the law expects.
+She doesn't overrule.
+The non-execs take the disclosure cleanly.
+One, a former DPP prosecutor, says afterwards she's not seen a salesperson volunteer this kind of pattern unprompted, and that it's what the law expects.

-The Section 7 defence asks whether Meridian had adequate procedures and whether they were followed.
-By taking the pattern to the board through your own initiative, you've turned a paper procedure into a documented one.
-MoJ Principle 6 calls this monitoring-and-review and treats it as the difference between a policy that exists and a policy that works.
-The salesperson who flags the pattern is the strongest evidence the procedure is real.
+The Section 7 defence asks whether procedures were adequate and followed.
+Taking the pattern to the board on your own initiative turns a paper procedure into a documented one.
+MoJ Principle 6 (monitoring-and-review) is the difference between a policy that exists and one that works.
+The salesperson flagging the pattern is the strongest evidence the procedure is real.

 No board notification this time.
 But three things on the record.
 I write to Rob's compliance counterpart at Haldane disclosing both events.
 Naomi flags both in this quarter's compliance memo.
 You and I both sign a note saying any future Haldane hospitality goes through pre-clear before I accept.